CARB Compliance Los Angeles & Riverside County, CA

 How Digital Testing Actually Works

 Your truck’s computer already tracks emissions data.
 Every time the engine runs, the ECU monitors things like NOx levels, particulate matter, exhaust gas recirculation, and dozens of other parameters.
 That data sits in the system, ready to be pulled.
 We connect CARB-certified OBD testing equipment to your truck’s diagnostic port, download the emissions data, and submit it directly to California’s CTC-VIS database.
 The whole process takes minutes, not hours.
 There’s no need to take the truck to a shop, leave it overnight, or pull it off a job.
 You don’t lose a day of revenue to compliance.
 Once the data is submitted, the state analyzes it to determine if your emissions control systems are functioning properly.
-If everything checks out, you’re compliant.
+If everything checks out, you’re carb compliant.
 If there’s an issue—like a fault code or a system that’s not ready—you’ll know what needs attention before the deadline hits.
 This gives you time to make repairs without facing a registration hold or a Notice to Submit to Testing with a 30-day clock ticking.

 Frequently Asked Questions